peterhinch/micropython-nano-gui/DRIVERS.md

 The following applies to nano-gui.
 Under micro-gui the update mechanism is a background task.
 Use with micro-gui is covered [here](https://github.com/peterhinch/micropython-micro-gui/blob/main/README.md#10-epaper-displays).
-Further, the comments address the case where the driver is instantiated with `asyn=True`.

 When synchronous code issues
 ```python